elastic/elasticsearch-net/readme.md

 ### Calling an API endpoint

-Elasticsearch.Net is generated from the the official client REST specification, and thus maps to all Elasticsearch API endpoints.
+Elasticsearch.Net is generated from the the [official REST specification](https://github.com/elastic/elasticsearch/tree/master/rest-api-spec), and thus maps to all Elasticsearch API endpoints.

 ```csharp
 client.GetSource("myindex","mytype","1",qs=>qs